captaininappropriate/EpochTime/README.md

 # EpochTime

-calculate current epoch time plus epoch time + n minutes
+Quick script to calculate current epoch time plus epoch time plus N minutes Output the format for easy copy/paste for use in a JWT token